mdfnam/QnA/Ism as a Pronoun.md

 - Demostrative Pronouns

 ## Personal Pronouns
-- Personal Pronouns are simple pronouns that are used to substitute proper names.
+- Personal Pronouns are simple pronouns that are used to substitute proper names (proper noun).
 They change form based on person, number, gender and case.

 ### Person
 Person indicates the perspective of the speaker in relation to the noun being referred to.